pCloud Review

 pcloud review - create sharing link

-As can be seen above, when clicking to create a new sharing link, the link itself is created straight away and can easily be copied to the clipboard or sent to a social media site via the relevant links.
-Other options including setting password protection for the link, the setting of expiry dates and, if applicable, the ability to specify permissions for a shared link based upon a user’s pCloud account also exist.
+When creating a new sharing link within pCloud, the link itself is created straight away and can easily be copied to the clipboard or sent directly to a social media site via the relevant links.
+Other options including setting password protection, expiry dates and, if applicable, the ability to specify permissions for a shared link based upon a different user’s pCloud username also exist.

-Another useful addition to the pCloud link sharing set-up is that of brandable download pages.
-This means if you are a business or professional user and in possession of a premium account, pCloud allow for the optional adding of branding images and text customisation options for any link sharing pages (as can be seen below):
+Another really useful addition to the pCloud link sharing offering is that of brandable download pages.
+This means if you are a business or professional user then pCloud allow for the optional adding of branding and text customisation on such sharing pages as can be seen below.

 pcloud review - custom branding on link sharing page

-One of the biggest features of pCloud is the 10GB free account it offers to all users alongside the many premium cloud features which are available for both free and premium users alike.
-This begs the question as to the benefits of signing up for the premium pCloud account and the additional functionality which can be gained by doing so.
+One of the biggest features of pCloud is the 10GB free account on offer to all new users alongside the many cloud features which are also available for both free and premium users alike.
+This begs the question as to the benefits of signing up for the premium service and the additional functionality which can be gained by doing so.

-Firstly, whilst the free account offers all users a very generous 10GB of storage, this amount is also capped at 10GB and the only way to get more storage is to buy a premium plan. pCloud premium plans currently start off at 500GB and go all the way up to 10TB in size.
-It is important to note that pCloud lifetime accounts can be extended indefinitely as each account upgrade is simply added on to the existing account quota, this means there is no limit to how much storage pCloud users can actually have!
+Firstly, whilst the free account offers a very generous 10GB of storage, this amount is also capped at 10GB in total meaning the only way to get more storage is to buy a pCloud premium plan.
+These premium plans currently start off at 500GB and go all the way up to 10TB in size.
+It is important to note that pCloud lifetime accounts can be extended indefinitely as each account upgrade is simply added on to the existing account quota (meaning there is no limit to how much storage pCloud lifetime users can actually have).

 pcloud review - individual plan pricing tables

-Another useful upgrade for premium account holders is the extending of the file version history period from 15 days on the free account up to a new total of 30 days.
-This is applicable for the pCloud backup tool (seen earlier on) as well as general file usage and will also apply to the trash can meaning premium account holder can recover deleted files for an additional two weeks versus those on the free account.
+Another useful upgrade for premium account holders is the extending of any file version history from 15 days on the free account up to a new total of 30 days (or more) on the premium plans.
+This is particularly useful for anyone making use of the pCloud backup tool (seen earlier on) and also applies to the trash can meaning premium account holders can also recover deleted files for an additional two weeks versus those on the free account.

-NB – pCloud version history can also be extended even further to a maximum of 365 days, details on this upgrade can be found in the pCloud account settings menu once logged into the service.
+NB – pCloud version history can be extended even further to a maximum of 365 days in total!
+Details on this file versioning upgrade can be found within the main pCloud account settings menu.

-When it comes to file sharing functionality, it is great to see that the pCloud free account is still able to take advantage of this feature and do so in a very useful way (up to and including the setting-up of branded link sharing pages).
-Where the premium account does start to distance itself from the free offering is in the additional link sharing features it has on offer, these include the ability to configure password protected links, set expiry dates for links and make use of the public folders feature amongst other things.
+When it comes to file sharing functionality, it is great to see that the pCloud free account is still highly functional and retains many useful link sharing features from the premium editions (up to and including the setting-up of branded link sharing pages).
+Where the premium account does start to distance itself from the free offering is in providing some additional sharing features including the setting of password protection, expiry dates and being able to configure public sharing folders amongst a few other features reserved for premium accounts.

 pCloud Datacentres

-pCloud currently operate two geographically separate datacentres for the storing of cloud data, these are in the USA (Dallas, Texas) and in the EU (Luxembourg) and both adhere to strict ISO27001 operating standards.
-The datacentre used will be determined when an account is first created and at this point onwards, all data will be stored in the region of your choice!
+pCloud currently operate two geographically isolated datacentres for the storing of all cloud data.
+These are in the USA (Dallas, Texas) and in the EU (Luxembourg) and both adhere to strict ISO27001 operating standards.
+The datacentre used will be determined when a pCloud account is first created and, from this point onwards, all data will be stored in the chosen region.

 pcloud review - data centre locations map

-NB – The datacentre location assigned to an account can be changed at a later stage and all data moved across automatically by pCloud themselves – the cost of this service is currently set at $19.99 per datacentre move.
+NB – The datacentre location assigned to an account can be changed at a later date with all data moved across automatically by pCloud themselves – the cost of this service is currently set at $19.99 per datacentre move.

-Whilst strict security and privacy standards are applied throughout the pCloud organisation regardless of datacentre location, the ability to choose to have data stored within the privacy friendly EU region will additionally appeal to many individuals and organisations also based within or near to Europe.
-Choosing a datacentre location geographically as close as possible the physical location of the device in-use will help to maximise the speed in which pCloud operates (being closer to the storage servers will, generally speaking, mean faster upload and download performance).
+Whilst strict security and privacy standards are applied throughout the pCloud organisation regardless of datacentre location chosen, the ability to choose to have data stored within the privacy friendly EU region will additionally appeal to many individuals and organisations also based within or near to Europe.
+Choosing a datacentre location geographically as close as possible the physical location of the device in-use will help to maximise the speed at which pCloud operates.

 pCloud Security

-Data security and user privacy are two key things which pCloud clearly takes very seriously!
-To start off with, pCloud themselves as a company are based in privacy friendly Switzerland and operate in full compliance of all GDPR regulations and strict Swiss privacy laws, thus making for a very safe and secure data handling environment.
+Data security and user privacy are two key concepts which pCloud clearly take very seriously.
+To start off with, pCloud themselves as a company are based within privacy friendly Switzerland and operate in full compliance of all GDPR regulations and strict Swiss privacy laws, thus making for a very safe and secure data handling environment overall.

-NB – End-to-end encryption, such as this implementation which is offered by the pCloud Crypto service, remains one of the most secure and reliable methods of ensuring all files send to the cloud are kept private, secure and can only be accessed by the original owner of the file!
+NB – End-to-end encryption, such as this implementation which is offered by the pCloud Crypto service, remains one of the most secure and reliable methods of ensuring all files send to the cloud are kept private, secure and only accessible by the account holder themselves!

 pcloud review - web details of pcloud encryption